Elaiyavan-k/LINUX-COMMADS/README.md

-# Name - Elayavan K
+# Name - Elaiyavan K
 # Ref No: - 212224100015
 # Practice Linux commands in the terminal
 ### lesson 1